 The power of good advice is magnified in education planning.
 A Financial Advisor can offer valuable expertise to help you invest for future education expenses within the context of your overall wealth strategy, while navigating current market volatility and regulatory conditions.
 And they can help you and your tax advisor weigh the tax benefits of staying with an in-state plan or shopping around for appropriate alternatives while factoring in investment choices, ongoing fees and manager track records.

 Morgan Stanley offers many 529s from some of the nation’s leading mutual fund companies.
 You can choose from a range of investment strategies depending on the specific plan, the age of the beneficiary, your financial objectives and risk tolerance.
-Talk with your Morgan Stanley Financial Advisor, or find one using the locator below, for more information.
+Talk with your Morgan Stanley Financial Advisor for more information.

 Morgan Stanley is partnering with College Savings Plans Network and Fred Rogers Productions, the company founded by Mister Rogers and the producers of Daniel Tiger’s Neighborhood, on a campaign to increase awareness of 529 plans and limit college debt for future generations.